datastax/adelphi/python/adelphi/README.md

       contribute     Contribute schemas to Adelphi
-      export-cql     Export a schema as raw CQL statements export-gemini  Export a schema in a format suitable for use with the the...
+      export-cql     Export a schema as raw CQL statements export-gemini  Export a schema in a format suitable for use with the the... export-nb      Export a schema in a format suitable for use with the the...

 Individual commands may have their own options and/or help text.
 For example the help for the "contribute" command is as follows: